nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 In addition, the `role` field of the `IPAddress` model will be changed from a choice field to a foreign key field related to the `extras.Role` model.

+For more details please refer to the [documention on Roles](../../../platform-functionality/role.md).

 ### Prefix Parenting Concrete Relationship was added

 The `Prefix` model wil be modified to have a self-referencing foreign key as the `parent` field.
 Parenting of prefixes is now automatically managed at the database level to greatly improve performance especially when calculating tree hierarchy and utilization.